xJQx/portfolio-website-public/README.md

   - Special hover effects for some components

 ## Want to learn more?
-- [ ] Contact me if you are interested in understanding my implementation of my portfolio website.
+✉ Contact me if you are interested in understanding my implementation of my portfolio website